-Recommendations: Concurrently enrollment in Math I or higher.
+Recommendations: Concurrent enrollment in Math I or higher and successful completion of Environmental Science or Biology.

-PRINCIPLES OF BIOMEDICAL 720751 SCIENCE (PBS) Year (10 credits) [9/10/11/12] UC/CSU (d)
+PRINCIPLES OF BIOMEDICAL SCIENCE (PBS) 720751

+Year (10 credits)

+[9 / 10 / 11 / 12] UC / CSU (d)

 Project Lead the Way is a college preparatory biomedical program designed for students that wish to pursue a postsecondary education with an emphasis on careers in the health sciences.
 PBS is the first in a series of four biomedical courses offered in succession.
 Students explore the concepts of human medicine and are introduced to research processes and to bioinformatics.
 Applied hands-on projects enable students to investigate human body systems and various health conditions, including heart disease, diabetes, sickle-cell disease, hypercholesterolemia, and infectious diseases.
 Over the length of the course, students work together to determine the factors that led to the death of a fictional person.
 After pinpointing those factors, the students investigate lifestyle choices and medical treatments that might have prolonged the person's life.
 The key biological concepts embedded in the curriculum include homeostasis, metabolism, and inheritance of traits, feedback systems, and defense against disease.
 Where appropriate engineering principles are also incorporated into the curriculum.
 These include the design process, feedback loops, fluid dynamics, and the relationship of structure to function.
 This is the foundation course for the Project Lead the Way Biomedical program.